-Upon completion of this program you will be prepared to offer primary care to patients across the life span.
-Your education will prepare you for advanced practice nursing with all the rights and privileges associated with the title of Family Nurse Practitioner and qualify you to apply for national certification.
+Upon completion of this program you will be prepared to offer primary care to patients across the life span with an emphasis on the underserved.
+Your education will prepare you for advanced practice nursing with all the rights and privileges associated with the title of Family Nurse Practitioner and qualify you to apply for national certification and state licensure.

 This program is part-time allowing students the option to continue to work while completing this clinical Master’s program.
 Courses are offered in a one day a week schedule (Thursdays).

-Applications for the Master’s of Science in Nursing with an FNP Emphasis or post Master’s certificate program should be submitted to the Graduate School and to the School of Nursing (SON).
+Applications for the Masters of Science in Nursing with an FNP Emphasis should be submitted to the Graduate School and to the School of Nursing (SON).
 Once your file is completed, it will be reviewed by the School of Nursing faculty.
-(If you are applying to the post Master’s certificate program you must have a Masters of Science in Nursing).
-Students who are accepted into the program will be notified before the start of Fall semester classes.
-Students are admitted to Fall semester starts only.
-When admitted, students must complete a background and drug screen at www.uncobackgroundcheck.com.
+Students who are accepted into the program will be notified before the start of Spring semester classes.
+Students are admitted to Spring semester starts only.
+When admitted, students must complete a criminal background check and drug screen at www.uncobackgroundcheck.com.

 School of Nursing admission criteria are as follows:

-Bachelor of Science from an NLN or CCNE accredited institution with an upper division major in nursing.
+Bachelor of Science from an NLN/ACEN or CCNE accredited institution with an upper division major in nursing.

-Current Colorado Registered Nurse (RN) license or eligibility for Colorado licensure as a registered nurse. (copy of license required)
+Current Colorado Registered Nurse (RN) license or eligibility for Colorado licensure as a registered nurse.
+(Copy of license or verification printout or link required)